-INSERT statement is in the same transaction and after the statement that frees space, then the statement can use the space.
+INSERT statement is in the same transaction, and if it is after the statement that frees space, then the statement can use the space.

-INSERT statement is in a separate transaction from the statement that frees space (perhaps run by another user), then the statement can use the space made available only after the other transaction commits and only if the space is needed.
+INSERT statement is in a separate transaction from the statement that frees space (perhaps run by another user), and if space is needed, then the statement can use the space made available, but only after the other transaction commits.

 Oracle Database Administrator’s Guide to learn about advanced row compression

-Released space may or may not be contiguous with the main area of free space in a data block, as shown in Figure 12-11.
+Released space may or may not be contiguous with the main area of free space in a data block.
 Noncontiguous free space is called fragmented space.